 The Squadron became known as ‘Shiny 7’ between WW1 and WW2.
 It is said that 7 Field Company RE won an all units ‘Turnout’ competition in BAOR, between 1920 and 1929.
-In later years it was also known as Shiny 7 because a high standard of turnout was demanded of the men, including, squadron block and vehicles.

-In Osnabruck, the Squadron was based in Roberts Barracks, better known to the Germans as, Winklehausen Kaserne.
+In Osnabruck, the Squadron was based in Roberts Barracks, better known to the local population as, Winklehausen Kaserne.
 It was named after Col Von Winklehausen, a WW1 Colonel.
 Before WW2 it was the home of Infantry Regiment 37, whom in 1939, served in France and in 1941 served in Russia, where they suffered severe casualties.
 The barracks were completed and opened in October 1935.

 7 Field Company RE